Voicings

 Chords starting off with intervals 1 5 1 3:

-These shapes are also the basis for all the following voicings of 7th chords, where we just replace the second root by a 7th or skip one or another string.
-But before we tackle the 7th chords, I want to consolidate your understanding of pure major chord shapes.
+These shapes are also the basis for all following voicings of 7th chords, where we replace the second root with a 7th or skip one string or another.
+But before we tackle the 7th chords, I want to consolidate your understanding of basic major chord shapes.

 - I will move all chord shapes up a few frets.
 You can see that you can move each of those shapes freely along the fretboard to get other major chords.